cms-sw/cmssw/HeterogeneousCore/SonicTriton/README.md

 A central `TritonService` is provided to keep track of all available servers and which models they can serve.
 The servers will automatically be assigned to clients at startup.
-If some models are not served by any server, the `TritonService` can launch a fallback server using the `triton` script described above.
+If some models are not served by any server, the `TritonService` can launch a fallback server using the `cmsTriton` script described above.
 If the process modifiers `enableSonicTriton` or `allSonicTriton` are activated, the fallback server will launch automatically if needed and will use a local GPU if one is available.
 If the fallback server uses CPU, clients that use the fallback server will automatically be set to `Sync` mode.